desenvolvedorIcotrade/App.bot/blog/_posts/2018-04-21-multimodule-maven-files.md

 We still have some work to do to get Maven support to full release status, but it should already be useful.
-We'd love your [feedback][feedback-link] on it, and will be prioritizing Maven improvements over the coming weeks.
+We'd love your [feedback][feedback-link] on it, and will be prioritising Maven improvements over the coming weeks.

 Enjoy!